Vardenafil Hydrochloride (Levitra®)

 Storage and Handling

 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
 This medication should not be stored in a pillbox since it should only be taken prior to sexual activity.
 Keep containers out of reach of children and pets.
+Ask your care team where to return any unused medication for disposal.
+Do not flush down the toilet or throw in the trash.

 Where do I get this medication?

-Vardenafil is available through most pharmacies.
+Vardenafil is available through most retail pharmacies.

 This medication may be covered under your prescription drug plan.
 Patient assistance may be available to qualifying individuals without prescription drug coverage through the pharmaceutical company that makes the medication.
 Your care team can help you find these resources, if they are available.